HenrikBengtsson/jottr.org-blogdown/content/post/2020-11-04-have-trust-in-the-future.md

  - asynchronous
 ---

 Each time we use R to analyze data, we rely on the assumption that the R functions we use produce the correct results.
 If we couldn't make this assumption, each of use would have to spend a lot of time validating every nitty detail.
 Luckily, we don't have to do this.
-As I see it, there are several key reasons for why we can confortably use R for our analyzes and some of them are unique to R.  Here are some I could think of while writing this blog post - I'm sure I forgot something:
+As I see it, there are several key reasons for why we can comfortably use R for our analyzes and some of them are unique to R.  Here are some I could think of while writing this blog post - I'm sure I forgot something:

 * R is a functional language with few side effects ("just like mathematical functions")

 * R, and it's predecessor S, has undergone lots of real-world validation over the last two decades

-* R is used and vetted by millions of users and developers on a regular basis, which increases the chances for detecting mistakes and bugs
+* R is used and vetted by millions of users and developers regularly, which increases the chances for detecting mistakes and bugs

 * R has one established, agreed-upon framework for validating an R package: `R CMD check`

-* An absolute majority of R packages are distributed through a single repository (CRAN)
+* The majority of R packages are distributed through a single repository (CRAN)

 * CRAN requires that all R packages pass checks on past, current, and upcoming R versions, across operating systems (MS Windows, Linux, macOS, and Solaris)